PaulKinlan/paul.kinlan.me/content/2005-07-31-ie7-beta-1-minor-annoyances-in-tabbed-browsin.markdown

 ---
+date: 2005-07-31
+published: true
 slug: ie7-beta-1-minor-annoyances-in-tabbed-browsin
-date: 2005-07-31
+summary: After using IE7 Beta 1, I've found tabbed browsing, while a welcome addition, has a few quirks.
+Modal dialog boxes lock the entire browser, not just the tab, which is disruptive.
+Tabs don't have tooltips, making it hard to distinguish between similar pages.
+Closing tabs requires going to the far right of the screen or right-clicking, neither of which is ideal.
+And finally, new tabs don't open to the homepage, which would be a useful option.
+tags:
+- IE7
+- Internet Explorer 7
+- Tabbed Browsing
+- Usability
+- Beta
+- Modal Dialog Boxes
+- Tooltips
+- Homepage
 title: IE7 Beta 1 Minor Annoyances In Tabbed Browsing
-published: true

 ---
 After futher playing with IE7, I have come accross some other annoyances with Tabbed Browsing.<p /><ul>
 <li>Modal Dialog boxes lock the whole of IE7, why can't they just make the tab that launched the dialog box locked out.</li>